15+ Oracle Statistics That You Need To Know In 2022

 The number of cases against Oracle increases as we learn more about the firm.
 However, the most well-known litigation it filed is the one against Google.

-What did it happen?
+What happened?
 Did this trick be used to create media publicity?

 No, not really.
 Although it had that effect, Oracle filed a lawsuit against Google for using its software code to create the Android OS, which is the heart of every Android device.